PacoVu/IODClientForWindowsUniversal/README.md

             }
             else if (err.error == HODErrorCode.IN_PROGRESS)
             {
                 // Task is In Progress.
-Let's wait for some time then call GetJobStatus() again hodClient.GetJobStatus(err.jobID);
+Let's wait for some time then call GetJobStatus() gain hodClient.GetJobStatus(err.jobID);
                 break;
             }